nataliegnelson/P4/content/home/details.md

 - [JMP: Statistical Thinking for Industrial Problem Solving](https://www.jmp.com/en_us/online-statistics-course.html)

-**Schedule:** The program spans 11 weeks, from May 17 - July 30, 2021.
+**Schedule:** The program spans 9 weeks, from June 1 - July 30, 2021.

-**Compensation:** Fellows will receive a $5,500 stipend.
+**Compensation:** Fellows will receive a $5,000 stipend.
 Financial assistance to support travel to/from home institutions to NC State for the tentatively-planned orientation will be provided.